 Two basic thoughts gave rise to the planting of the native prairie, which began in 2000 on the West and East facing slopes behind our home.
 First, mowing the slopes was dangerous.
 Second (and more importantly), we have always been in awe of prairie plants.

 Prairie plants have been a part of Iowa’s landscape since the time of the great glacier movement some 9000 years ago.
 These resilient plants adapted to many harsh environmental changes.
 It is estimated that 70-85% of Iowa was prairie–mostly tallgrass prairie–an ecology that thrived up until 150 ago when it was plowed up and for agricultural farming.
 In fact, it was the prairie that created the rich, fertile soil of Iowa.
-The root system of these amazing plants is 2-3x as deep as the height of the aerial parts.
-Some prairie plants can reach 12’ above ground…meaning the roots are between 24-36’ deep!
+The root system of these amazing plants can be 2x as deep as the height of the aerial parts.
+Some prairie plants can reach 12’ above ground…meaning the roots can reach 24′ deep!

 In the early spring of 2000, Joyce ordered 88 plugs of native prairie flowers and grasses (13 varieties of flowers and 5 varieties of grasses) from the Scott County Soil and Water Conservation.
 Preparing the initial small plot was an experiment.
 We did not want to use an herbicide to kill back the pasture grasses growing there.
 Instead, Joyce chose to mow the area very short and shallowly till.
 The turf was removed from the plot, the soil was tapped down firmly, then covered with a thick black landscape cloth.
 The black color of the cloth absorbs solar heat, effectively preventing any undergrowth.
 Once the plugs arrived, small cross-hatch slits were cut into the landscape cloth in a diamond pattern and each plug was hand planted.
 The landscape cloth stayed in place the entire season, but was removed the following spring when the area was burned.